 Transcutaneous Electrical Spinal Stimulation for Lower urinary tract functional Augmentation (TESSLA) – Dr. Reggie Edgerton and UCLA

 Loss of bladder control is one of the most serious effects of SCI and can seriously hinder independence and quality of life.
 It also dramatically increases the risk of urinary tract infections, which can be fatal, especially in the developing world where access to healthcare is limited.
-Surveys amongst SCI subjects revealed that bladder function was ranked as their most important health priority – higher than walking, pain and sexual function.1
+Surveys among SCI subjects revealed that bladder function was ranked as their most important health priority – higher than walking, pain and sexual function!

 That said, little progress has been made in developing any intervention that will enhance bladder function after SCI.
 This study is a promising study into bladder control, whereby the team aims to make SCI patients completely independent of catheters by having them use a transcutaneous stimulation device several times a day to voluntarily empty their bladders.
 This will improve significantly their quality of life, as well as that of their caregivers and immediate family.